 Many people like to have different species of fish in the aquarium.
 That is why you have to first find out whether they are compatible or not.
 Here, I will write about guppy fish and angelfish.
 Can guppies and angelfish survive together?
 I will answer this question in this article.

 When you’re populating your aquarium, it is important to choose the fish species pretty carefully.
 You have to ensure that the fish species which you are choosing can coexist with each other.
 You do not want to have one species of fish to be eaten by the other.

 You have to also ensure that the aquarium conditions are conducive for both species to thrive.
 That is why you have to be pretty careful when populating the aquarium.

 Can You Keep Guppies and Angelfish in Same Fish Tank?

-Even though guppies and angelfish can survive together, I do not recommended to keep them in the same aquarium.
-This is due to the opposite behavior of both the species of fish.
+Even though guppies and angelfish can survive together, I do not recommend keeping them in the same aquarium.
+This is due to the opposite behavior of both species of fish.
 One is more aggressive in nature while the other one is peaceful.
 This can lead to numerous problems.

 Guppy fish is peaceful in nature.
 They get along with most of the fish species without any problem at all.
 That is why the list of species which they are compatible with is pretty large.
 However, the same cannot be said about angelfish.